locnnil/workshop/docs/explanation/sdks/sdks.rst

 All plugs and slots defined for a workshop directly or via its SDKs are checked to make sure they can be installed as part of the workshop and then connected.
-For this, |project_markup| uses a set of internal rules.
+For this, |ws_markup| uses a set of internal rules.

 Each interface has its own rule set;
 for example, the mount interface plug can be installed and auto-connected